vanhmeerr/react_form_mysql/README.md

 in server.js
 put your own root password
-//make sure server running first
+//make sure your server running first